jeremyjs/mod-spec/README.md

 ## Modules, Libraries, Programs, & Services

-Every File in the Codebase is a Module.
+Every File in the language is either a Function or a Module.
 Every Module is either a Library, Program, or Service.
 Only a Program or Service may be run.
 A Program or Service must have a Main Function.
 A Library can be loaded but has no Main Function.
-A Simple Program is meant to complete in a finite amount of time, producing side-effects (Events) or results (Values).
+A simple Program is meant to complete in a finite amount of time, producing side-effects (Events) or results (Values).
 A Service is a special kind of Program meant to run indefinitely and continue to perform tasks, subscribe to Events, or respond to external Requests until stopped.

 ## Packages